Garage Construction Permits in

 Standard Ordinances & Processing Time

-While local rules in Deschutes County may vary slightly from municipality to municipality, standard US zoning dictates that: The structure must strictly adhere to local zoning setback requirements from property lines and will require fire-rated drywall (fire separation) if attached to the main dwelling.
+Key code points for a Garage Construction in Deschutes County: The structure must strictly adhere to local zoning setback requirements from property lines and will require fire-rated drywall (fire separation) if attached to the main dwelling.

 Estimated processing time in Deschutes County: 10 to 14 business days.